magalieyang/42-Wolf3D/README.md

  # How install it?
-Firstly, you need the minilibX and the "project_libft"
+Firstly, you need the minilibX and the "project_libft" Use the "Makefile" file to compile and create the game

  # How use it?
 Maps are customizables, but all maps need to follows thoses rules: